7/22/2024

 CFO

-Yeah, no, I mean, as we were saying, we we we see that we have opportunities to tackle our cost base further.
-We will get back to that.
-But but I think it's also how we reallocate capital between different studios.
+I think it's also how we reallocate capital between different studios.
 So some studios will get more capital, especially in terms of our core franchises.
-And then some studios will will not have the same kind of capital allocated in terms of then, you know, which ultimately is our people that built our game.
-So so I think we see still see things we see that we have opportunities on the total fixed cost base.
-But exactly how that's going to develop, we will come back to in the near future.
+And then some studios will not have the same kind of capital allocated in terms of then, you know, which ultimately are people that built our games.
+So I think We still see that we have opportunities on the total fixed cost base, but exactly how that's going to develop, we will come back to in the near future.

 speaker